mbirko/short_git_intro/workingfile.md

 ## Here we will play around with git
 Please enter some text below here: hello, this is some text!
-Hej, det her er noget text!
+Helle, this is still some text!
 But above this line!